MG Software.

 Pros

-• +Largest ecosystem: thousands of themes and 60,000+ plugins
+• +Largest ecosystem in the world: thousands of themes and 60,000+ plugins

-• +Massive community and extensive documentation
+• +Massive community with documentation, forums, and courses available globally

-• +Suitable for non-technical users
+• +Gutenberg block editor provides visual editing for non-technical users

 Cons

-• -Less modern developer experience than headless alternatives
+• -Less modern developer experience than headless alternatives like Sanity or Payload

 5. Directus